paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 - **Not Approved:** IPC reserves the right not to approve competition requests for any reason.
 As with an incomplete application, a comment dialogue box appears to explain the reason for the decision.
 In the database, this resets the Level of Designation to nothing, and the competition should obviously not be uploaded to the website.

-The figure below shows the _Approval Status_ tab that is only accesible to IPC Officers.
+The figure below shows the _Approval Status_ tab that is only accessible to IPC Officers.
 This gives an overview of the approval status process.

 <figure>
     <img class="screenshot" src="_img/figures/6.2-competition-approval-status-ipc.png" alt="Approval Status Screen - IPC Officers">